Azure/azqr/docs/scan_results/README.md

 ## Costs

-Shows the Azure Costs for the period between the 1st day of the previous month and the day **Azure Quick Review (azqr)** is used to scan the services.
+Displays the Azure Actual Costs for the period from the first day of the current month until the day Azure Quick Review (azqr) is used.